Tomb of Yuya and Thuya: Discovery and clearance

 The space was revealed to be filled with a jumble of objects including sarcophagi, gilded and silvered coffin sets, canopic chests, a chariot, beds, chairs and other items of furniture, and various vessels.
 The riffled but intact mummies of Yuya and Thuya were lying in their coffins.

 The risk of robbery was felt to be very real despite the presence of guards, so the contents were planned, recorded, photographed, and packed for transport to the Egyptian Museum in Cairo as quickly as possible.
 On 3 March the entire contents of the tomb had reached the river; they were loaded onto a train the next day and arrived under armed guard to the museum.

 During the clearance of the tomb, the excavators received a visit from a woman who, unknown to them, was Empress Eugenie of France.
 Nevertheless, Quibell looked to entertain his guests, and apologised for the fact that most of the contents had been packed away for shipping to Cairo.
 Joseph Lindon Smith, who assisted with the excavation recalls the following exchange:

 The woman replied, "Do tell me something of the discovery of the tomb."

 Quibell said, "With pleasure, but I regret that I cannot offer you a chair."

 Quickly came her answer.
 "Why, there is a chair which will do for me nicely."
 And before our horrified eyes she stepped down onto the floor of the chamber and seated herself in a chair that had not been sat in for over three thousand years!

 The chair in question was the throne of Princess Sitamun; surprisingly its strung seat held up the unexpected guest, as the two men were too embarrassed to tell her to get up.

+Architecture

+KV46 is a large private-style tomb, similar in size to the original layout of KV62 which was adapted for the burial of Tutankhamun.
+A fifteen-step staircase leads to a descending corridor 1.76 m wide and 2.05 m high.
+This is followed by a further set of short stairs that lead to a second corridor with stairs and niches; this corridor has a vaulted ceiling.
+There is a single rectangular burial chamber, the western third of which is 1 m deeper than the rest of the floor.
+The walls of the tomb are not decorated and were not smoothed, possibly due to the poor quality of the limestone.
+The only markings on the walls are black dots 40 cm apart on the smoother walls which may be mason's marks.